 3. How do I add an air station to my existing landing permit?

 If you are a contractor, you must provide verification that the new air station is supported by the contract.
-The user may have the government contracting officer send a letter (see ‘Sample COR Letter’ on the Getting Started tab) stating that the new air station is needed to support the contract.
-If the contracting officer desires, we will accept his/her e-mail from a .gov or .mil address in lieu of the COR letter.
-If you are a private individual or active duty military, you may simply email CALP.HQ@navy.mil with your request and state the purpose of use.
+The user may have the government contracting officer send a COR letter stating that the new air station is needed to support the contract.
+If you are a reserve member or active duty military, you may simply email CALP.HQ@navy.mil with your official written orders and state the purpose of use.
+If you are a private individual you will need to provide the proof of whatever is bringing you on official business, for instance, an invitation to participate in an air show.

 4. How do I change my company name on the permit?

 You must submit all new forms with the new name.
-It is imperative that the “User” on the DD Form 2401 and 2402 match the “Insured” on the DD Form 2400.
+It is imperative that the “User” on the DD Form 2401 and 2402 match the “Insured” on the DD Form 2400 as well as any other documentation.
+You should also include whatever legal name change documents you may have.

 5. How long does it take to receive my landing permit after application submittal?